pit00/run-vs-editor/README.md

 # Run VS Commands from Editor

-Run VS code internal commands directly from editor by click
+Run VS code internal commands directly from editor by click or hotkey

 ## Requirements